Gaivile/breakout/README.md

-# breakout
+# Breakout
-Classical Breakout game implementation in Clojure
+Classical Breakout game implementation in Clojure using Quil library.

+<b>Work in progress...</b>